What are dental implants?

 Our philosophy is to keep your original, natural teeth, if possible.
 As long as this does not compromise your health, comfort or esthetic expectations.

 Most healthy people who lack teeth are good candidates for dental implants.
 Implants offer solutions for loose teeth, failed root canals and severe tooth decay.
-Implant candidates should have healthy gums, bone mass.
+Implant candidates should have healthy gums, and enough bone mass.
+Frequently a surgeon will place a bone graft (additional bone) to help with implant placement and longevity.

 Like natural teeth, implants need a daily brushing and oral hygiene.